Advanced Metrics

 After updating and saving the script, our dataset block needs to be updated.
 To do so, follow these steps:

-Open the IMDB project.
+Open the IMDB

 In this section, you will add custom Dashlets with the added metadata.

-Set the Dashlet Name to Sample Loss.
+Set the Dashlet Name to Sample Loss

-Under Metrics add a field and set metrics.loss with average aggregation.
+Under Metrics add a field and set metrics.loss

 Under Metadata add these fields: